shrubom/ModularBankPaymentsAPITest/README.md

 ```

-### Testcase 4: Create Transactions for the newly created account
+### TestCase 4: Create Transactions for the newly created account

 * Use the accountId from the previous service call and provide appropriate request body .
 * Validate if the status is 200 .